JavierRosales/Pands-Project/README.md

 Finally I will provide a summary and draw my conclusion of the data set.

+##2.
+What's involved when investigating a data set and how Python can be used as a tool.

-## What is the Fisher Iris data set?
+##3.
+What is the Fisher Iris data set?
-This Iris data set
+This Iris data set was introduced by British mathematician and statistician Ronald Fisher which he published in his paper in 1936 *The use of multiple measurements in taxonomic problems*.
+The data set is often used in data mining, classification and clustering examples and to test algorithms.
+The data set contains a set of 150 records of flowers representing three species of Iris (Iris setosa, versicolor and virginica) under five attributes - petal length, petal width, sepal length, sepal width and species.
+It is a data set which is based on the combination of these four features, petal length and width, sepal length and width, Fisher developed a linear discriminant model to distinguish the species from each other.

-## Who was fisher?
+##4.
+Who was fisher?
 Sir Ronald Fisher was a British Statistician who pioneered the application of statistical procedures to the design of scientific experiments.
 He was born in London and studied mathematics at Cambridge University and graduated with a B.A. in astronomy.
 He continued to work at Cambridge after he graduated where he focused on astronomy and physics,the theory of errors.
 He taught maths and physics in Cambridge while he focused his research on statistics and genetics until 1919.

 In 1919 he did statistical work associated with plant breeding experiments and his methods were published and remained in print for more than 50 years.
 The experiments that he conducted led to theories about gene dominance and fitness.
 He analyzed crop data and experiments since the late 1800's and developed the analysis of variance. (https://www.statisticssolutions.com/manova-analysis-anova/) In 1921 He published *Studies in Crop Variation*, which was his first application of analysis of variance (ANOVA).